-Plan-Do-Study-Act (PDSA)
+Plan-Do-Study-Act (PDSA) and Strengths Weaknesses Opportunities and Threats (SWOT)

-In addition to the PIPs, improvement projects are undertaken with Managed Care Accountability Set (MCAS) measures below the Minimum Performance Level (MPL) in any given reporting year; these are referred to as PDSA cycles that are evaluated quarterly and documented and submitted on PDSA cycle worksheets.
+In addition to the PIPs, improvement projects are undertaken with Managed Care Accountability Set (MCAS) measures below the Minimum Performance Level (MPL) in any given reporting year; these are referred to as PDSA cycles and/or SWOTs that are evaluated quarterly and documented and submitted on PDSA cycle and SWOT worksheets.
 For Medi-Cal, L.A.
 Care identifies HEDIS indicators with rates below the MPL using the final audited HEDIS measurement year rates submitted to DHCS that are part of the MCAS.
 L.A.
-Care completes and submits a PDSA cycle worksheet for each measure with a rate below the MPL and conducts quarterly evaluations of the ongoing rapid-cycle quality improvement interventions.
+Care completes and submits a PDSA cycle and/or SWOT worksheet for each measure with a rate below the MPL and conducts quarterly evaluations of the ongoing rapid-cycle quality improvement interventions.
 PDSAs are used by L.A.
 Care to perform small tests of change in real work settings to determine if the change is an improvement.
 PDSAs have the flexibility of being able to make adjustments throughout the improvement process with real-time tracking and evaluation of the interventions.
 L.A.
 Care develops PDSA cycles using Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART) objectives with interventions selected and tested.
 The progress of a PDSA is monitored by DHCS and interventions are either adopted, modified or abandoned by L.A.
 Care based on the change experienced.
+SWOTs can replace the PDSA should there be multiple measures within a single domain that fall below the MPL.
+SWOTs allow a more broad approach to improving HEDIS measures and allow L.A.
+Care to focus on multiple areas to improve overall performance.